Free-Form Variational Inference for Gaussian Process State-Space Models: Inference in Gaussian Process Models

 \subsection{Sparse \gls{GP} Approximations via Inducing Variables}

-Various approximations have been proposed to deal with the cubic computational complexity of inference in \gls{GP} models.
-In this paper, we focus on inducing-variable approximations based on variational inference, as originally proposed by \citet{titsias2009variational} and made scalable to very large datasets by \citet{hensman-uai-2013}.
+To deal with the cubic computational complexity of inference in \gls{GP} models, we focus on inducing-variable approximations based on variational inference, as originally proposed by \citet{titsias2009variational} and made scalable to very large datasets by \citet{hensman-uai-2013}.
 The main idea of these approximations is to augment the space of function values with a set of $M$ inducing variables $\mbu:= \{u_i\}$ and their corresponding inducing inputs $\mbZ := \{\mbz_i\}$.
 Thus, inference involves estimating the posterior $q(\mbu, \mbf) \approx p(\mbu, \mbf \g \mbX, \mby)$ and the \gls{GP} hyper-parameters $\gphyper$ via variational inference.
 Under the assumption that $q(\mbu, \mbf):=q(\mbu) p(\mbf \g \mbu)$ where $p(\mbf \g \mbu)$ is the conditional prior, the variational objective, the so-called \gls{ELBO}, decomposes over the observations, and inference can be carried out with time complexity of $\cO(M^3)$, providing significant advantages when $M \ll T$.